alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

 ```

 We only want to do something if the check run is completed, otherwise we don't have enough information to determine if we're ready to merge.
-The GitHub developer docs explain what [the fields on a check_run event look like][event].
+The GitHub developer docs explain what [the fields on a check_run event look like][event], and the "status" field tells us the current state of the check:

 ```python
 import sys